AppertaFoundation/openeyes/protected/tours/README.md

 * `protected/tours/common.php` - this file defines all the tours that are a core of OpenEyes.
 * `protected/tours/local.php` - This file must be created for a specific installation and is provided to allow individual sites to define additional information to their users.
 The `local.sample.php` file should be used to start this file.

+Tours use jQuery selectors to attach steps to elements on the page.
+More info on how to use selectors can be found at [https://api.jquery.com/category/selectors/](https://api.jquery.com/category/selectors/)

 Implementation Details
 ----------------------